Nestory Irankunda: Personal life

-Irankunda attended Parafield Gardens High School in Parafield Gardens, South Australia, a northern suburb of Adelaide.
-Despite claiming to do poorly at school, Irankunda stated his favourite subject was English, and enjoyed the Harry Potter books series and film series.
-He came runners-up in his category in the School Sports Awards in December 2022.
-Irankunda is once again learning to speak German.

-Irankunda supported Spanish club Barcelona and idolised Carles Puyol and Gerard Piqué, who influenced him to play centre-back as a child before converting to a more attacking role by his coaches.
+Irankunda supports Spanish club Barcelona and idolised Carles Puyol and Gerard Piqué, who influenced him to play centre-back as a child before converting to a more attacking role by his coaches.
 He modelled his playing style on Lionel Messi for his agility and power.

-Despite his support for Barcelona, his father's long-time support for Bayern Munich, since his time in Africa, influenced his decision to sign for the German club.
+Despite Irankunda's support for Barcelona, his father's long-time support for Bayern Munich influenced his decision to sign for the German club.
 In an interview in June 2023, Irankunda expressed his desire to retire with Adelaide United by the end of his career.

-During his upbringing, Irankunda's father drove him around to his football games before he was old enough to obtain his driver's licence, and his older brothers stopped playing football to help pay for his football fees when he played in NPL.
-For this reason, he considers his father and brothers as his heroes, as well as his mother and sisters, who took care of him when he was a baby.
-Irankunda is close friends with fellow professional footballer, Mohamed Toure, who has described him as "football Houdini" and "Australian Jude Bellingham".
+He is close friends with fellow professional footballer Mohamed Touré.